On this page

 Outbreak measures for poliomyelitis

-In countries such as Australia where polio has been eradicated, a single case of polio is considered a public health emergency.
-The department must be notified immediately.
-At the national level, the Poliomyelitis Outbreak Response Plan for Australia would be activated.
+In countries such as Australia where polio has been eradicated, a single case of wild-type polio is considered a public health emergency.
+The department must be notified immediately of all suspected or confirmed polio cases.
+At the national level, the Poliomyelitis Detection Outbreak Response Plan for would be activated.

-• supervise all appropriate case and contact control measures, as outlined above.
+- implement appropriate case and contact control measures